 Chris is a Visiting Fellow at the University of California, San Diego and the Digital World Research Centre at the University of Surrey.
 Chris is based in Farnham, Surrey in England.

-Jessica is Senior Manager, Partners at the Mastercard Foundation Partnership for Finance in a Digital Africa.
+Jessica is Program Director at the Mastercard Foundation Partnership for Finance in a Digital Africa.

 Jonathan Donner is Senior Director, Research at Caribou Digital.

 For over a decade, Jonathan has critically examined mobile telephony in the developing world, focusing on its implications for socio-economic development and inclusion in the information society.
 His latest book, After Access: Inclusion, Development, and a More Mobile Internet was published by the MIT Press in November 2015.
 Spanning over three dozen scholarly articles, his projects have included Microenterprise Development, Digital Financial Services, Citizen Journalism, Mobile Health, and Youth & New Media.

 He is affiliate at the Berkman Klein Center for Internet & Society at Harvard University.
 Prior to joining Caribou Digital, Jonathan was a Researcher in the Technology for Emerging Markets Group at Microsoft Research, a Post-Doctoral Research Fellow at the Earth Institute at Columbia University, and a consultant with the Monitor Group in Boston, MA..
 Jonathan’s Ph.D. is from Stanford University in Communication Research.
 Further details on his research can be found at jonathandonner.com.